Boran/pallet.laravel/readme.md

 ## Pallet/layout tool
-Example using *laravel*
+Initila example code using 'laravel'
-(see also the original and dsymfony based ones on the same github account (boran)
+(see also the original and symfony2 based ones on the boran github account)

 Notes on the laravel port:
-- A model (pallet object exists), it is instantianted and default values show on a form
+- A model (pallet object) exists, it is instantianted and default values show on a form
 - A controller and views exist
 - Issues
-    creating form output on the same page as the form ==> how to get the form results back into the same object? could Input::flash(); help?
+  - creating form output on the same page as the form ==> how to get the form results back into the same object? could Input::flash(); help?
-    Form: resize text fields,.
-Pull labels from moduel
+  - Form: resize text fields,
+  - Pull labels from moduel

-Its been easier to get going on Laravel and the the syntax is nicer indeed.
+Its been easier (than symfony) to get going on Laravel and the the syntax is nicer indeed.
-But I'm starting to see limitatiosn compared with symfony: the form component is not so powerful for example.
+But I'm starting to see limitations compared with symfony: the form component is not as powerful for example.
-The document is quite good, but limited (I've not bought any of the commercial book yet.
+The documentation is quite good, but limited (I've not bought any of the commercial book yet.
 It will probably be necessary if really diving into laravel).
-Just have found out that there is basically just one author is worrying too (if he sound slike a great guy from listening to the podcasts).
+Just ound out that there is basically just one author for Laravel: that is worrying (even if he sounds like a great guy from listening to the podcasts).

 ----------------------------------
 Allow reels to be optimally laid out on a Pallet.